About this listing

 Keeping that in mind, please pack extra layers of clothing as you head our way - we will also be happy to offer some extra blankets and layers if need be.
 Unlike Phoenix, Tuscon and Sedona, Flagstaff gets quite cool, especially after sundown.
 T-shirt and shorts won't do.

-Coffee, tea, spicy chai tea made from scratch, homemade granola, FRESH HANDMADE BREAD and pastries, beer and whatever else I have in the fridge.
+Coffee, tea, homemade granola, FRESH HANDMADE BREAD and pastries, beer and whatever else I have in the fridge.

 Fenced-in backyard, front and back porch, hammock, rocking chair on the porch, gas grill, forest trails, parking, dog toys and treats.